ValveSoftware/Fossilize/README.md

 - Clang
 - MSVC 2013/2015/2017+

-If rapidjson is not already bundled in your project, you need to check out the submodule.
+If rapidjson is not already bundled in your project, you need to check out the submodules.

 ```
 git submodule update --init